 No. Except for the entry fees, the fundraising goal is a target.
 You do not need to make up the difference if you can’t raise that much, although most people find that through their networks the goal is achievable, and many teams exceed the goal comfortably.

 The biggest prize for most people is the chance to better the lives of talented former foster youth through a college education.
-You will also receive a Challenger Pack with a shirt, hat, water bottle and other items, and there are trophies for the top three finishing teams, and a perpetual trophy engraved with the names of the largest fundraisers and their team.
+You will also receive a Challenger Pack before the race, there are trophies for the top three finishing teams, and a perpetual trophy engraved with the names of the largest fundraisers and their team.
 Many people also find that doing the Challenge every year is a great incentive to stay in shape, as well as an opportunity to meet other highly successful people in a relaxed atmosphere of collegial competition.

 Based on last year’s Challenge, we anticipate the following schedule but it is subject to change.
 The dinner and briefing are from approximately 5:00-7:00 P.M. on an evening in the week before the Challenge.
-Teams will check in the next morning at 7:00 A.M., and the Challenge begins when teams land on Catalina.
+Teams will check in the morning of the race at 6:30 A.M., and the Challenge begins when teams land on Catalina.
 Most teams will finish the course by 1:30 P.M., and the Finish Line Event will be held from 1:30-3:00 P.M.
 Drinks, food, and other refreshments will be served.
-Most people find that the Finish Line celebration is one of the most enjoyable parts of the event.

 Yes.
 We will provide email templates, fundraising tips, and after the event (when a lot of money is raised) we will give you some pictures and tips on writing a Challenge report for your sponsors.
 We are also hoping to make a Challenge video that you can share with sponsors.